-Unfortunately, although a large number of assistive technology products are available today, many people with physical disabilities do not have adequate input devices.
-A significant barrier is that many of today's assistive devices are very expensive.
+Unfortunately, although there are a large number of assistive technology products available today (see next section), many people with physical disabilities do not have adequate input devices.
+People may not even know that such technologies are available.
+For those who do, a significant barrier is that today's assistive devices are very expensive.
 Two different studies of students found that less than 60% of those who indicated that they needed adaptations to use a computer actually used adaptations [4].
-When asked why they did not use adaptations, students overwhelmingly cited the high cost.
-Other reasons included that the devices are unavailable, the students do not know where to get devices, they do not know how to use the equipment, and equipment is too expensive to maintain [4].
+When asked why they did not use adaptations, students overwhelmingly answered that it costs too much.
+Other reasons cited include that the devices are unavailable to students, the students do not know where to get devices, they do not know how to use the equipment, and equipment is too expensive to maintain [4].

 By using commercially available consumer hardware and free software, we can deliver an adaptive technology for people with physical disabilities at a very inexpensive price.
-For example, the least expensive Palm devices are around \$100, compared to \$400 or so for a specialized keyboard for the handicapped.
-The Palm is also programmable and adaptable, so the layout and functions of the assistive software can be adjusted (as described below).
+For example, the least expensive Palm devices are around \$100, compared to the \$400 or so for a specialized keyboard for the handicapped.
+The Palm is also programmable and adaptable, so the layout and functions of the assistive software can easily be adjusted (as described below).
 Another advantage is that our software combines the keyboard and mouse functions in the same very small space, so only one device is needed.